hackenstacks/ai-nexus/README.md

 **Q: I forgot my master password.
 Can I recover it?**
 A: No. Due to the local encryption model, there is no password recovery.
 The only way to regain access is to clear your browser's site data for the application, which will delete all your encrypted data.

+**Q: How do I import a character from another program?**
+A: Use the "Import" button in the bottom-left sidebar.
+Select the character's `.json` file.
+AI Nexus will automatically detect it's a character card and add it to your character list without overwriting your other data.

 **Q: How do I use a local AI model like Ollama?**
 A: You can connect to local models that expose an OpenAI-compatible API.
 1. Make sure your local model server (e.g., Ollama) is running.